swunait/dmit2015-fall2018term-repo/dmit2015-assignment01-start/README.md

 	git commit -m "copied and renamed assignment 1 starter project"

-	git push -u origin master
+	git push

 Import Starter Project in Eclipse
 ---------------------------------
 1. Open Eclipse IDE and from the menu select `File | Import`.
 2. The import dialog opens.
 Select `General | Existing Projects into` then click `Next`.
 3. Change the root directory to `~/git/my-dmit2015-repository/dmit2015-assignment01-yourname` then click `Finish`.